NextCenturyCorporation/MCS/docs/source/dev.rst

 Testing TopDown Plots
 ---------------------

-The plotter module has a main which is only executed when the plotter module is run.
+The plotter module has a main which is only executed when the plotter module is run directly vs imported.
 The developer can provide a scene file as a positional argument and the plotter's main will run with video_enabled for 1 step.
-This will create a visual, depth and topdown video for that scene for review.
+This will create a visual, depth and topdown video in a scene folder for quick review.

 .. code-block:: bash